niftools/blender_niftools_addon/docs/development/docs.rst

 Documentation of the Blender Nif Plugin is of equal importance to having a clean, functional code base and automated tests.
 The plugin is intended to be used by content creators.
 The main causes for inability to use it correctly are.
-- functional bugs
+- Functional bugs
-- Design and usablilty issues
+- Design and usabilty issues
 - Poorly documented features.

 The first two issues can be fixed on a priority basis, unless things are documented to reflect there are known issues or the workflow is outlined correctly